Introduction to Total Productive Maintenance (TPM)

 What is Total Productive Maintenance (TPM)?

-In TPM, every employee is responsible for and deeply familiar with the machines and equipment they work with.
-Maintenance is no longer the role of a few people in the department; rather, the entire team works to complete preventive maintenance tasks.
+In a TPM program, every employee is responsible for and deeply familiar with the machines and equipment they work with.
+Maintenance is no longer the responsibility of a few people in the department; rather, the entire team performs preventive maintenance tasks.

-Each plant worker or operator is given the training and responsibility to effectively manage the equipment they use.
-Team members perform regular maintenance like lubrication, inspection, and minor repairs, ensuring the equipment is maintained well.
+Each plant worker or operator is responsible for effectively managing their equipment, and they receive the necessary training to complete maintenance tasks.
+Team members perform regular maintenance like lubrication, inspection, and minor repairs, ensuring the equipment is well-maintained.
 This frees up skilled maintenance staff to perform more in-depth repairs where needed.

 Total productive maintenance succeeds when everyone is involved and committed, but it also depends on clear processes and shared standards across the organization.